-- Investigate options that would satisfy the Westside Food Bank's long-term facility needs, develop associated cost estimates, and assess how development capacity aligns with the range of estimates. - Operate facility in service area to facilitate support of agencies by WSFB and to optimize support from donor base, volunteers and community, although storage facility outside of service area may be considered as a possibility. - Develop bridge plan for warehouse space to replace current annex warehouse until new building is available.
+- Investigate options that would satisfy the Westside Food Bank's long-term facility needs, develop associated cost estimates, and assess how development capacity aligns with the range of estimates. - Operate facility in service area to facilitate support of agencies by WSFB and to optimize support from donor base, volunteers, and community (even as a storage facility outside of service area may be considered as a possibility). - Develop bridge plan for warehouse space to replace current annex warehouse until new building is available.